robertvunabandi/hlpjs/README.md

 ## Documentations & Methods

 **NOTE: More details about each method will be added.
-This work is under progress.**
+This work is under progress but not completed.**

-NOTE: The documentation below will offer examples.
-However, the documentation in the code is very much more detailed about what the requirements / outcomes of the methods will be.
-Using an IDE such as IDEA PHPStorm or WebStorm helps.

 For all of the following methods, assume we called `const hlp = require('hlpjs')`.
 For each method, I listed the purpose along with the return type (or **`{void}`**) in bold brackets (**`{return type}`**), then parameters, then the usage of the method, and sometimes an example.
 In case a method throws error, I indicated it with *`[throws]`*.